Alice Tepper Marlin

+Early life

-Alice Tepper Marlin earned her bachelor's degree in Economics in 1966 from Wellesley College, and studied at the NYU Graduate School of Business Administration where she developed and taught its first Business & Society MBA course.
+Alice R. Tepper Marlin earned her bachelor's degree in economics in 1966 from Wellesley College, and studied at the NYU Graduate School of Business Administration.

+Career

+At the NYU Graduate School of Business Administration she developed and taught its first Business & Society MBA course.

 Early in her career she served as a Securities Analyst and Labor Economist at Burnham and Company and as the editor of an international tax journal at the International Bureau of Fiscal Documentation in the Netherlands.
 She designed and managed the first social investment portfolio management service, in 1968.

-In 1969, she founded the Council on Economic Priorities (CEP), where she served as President and CEO for 33 years.
-CEP pioneered the social investment field and regularly published the best-selling consumer guide, “Shopping for a Better World”(Ballantine Books).
+In 1969, she founded the Council on Economic Priorities (CEP), where she served as president and CEO for 33 years.
+CEP pioneered the social investment field and regularly published the best-selling consumer guide, "Shopping for a Better World"(Ballantine Books).